-The Project proposals are peer-reviewed by a User Selection Panel.
+The Project proposals are peer-reviewed by a User Selection Panel (USP).
 The panel is composed of international members with strong expertise in the field of marine biotechnology.
-They evaluate and select the proposals according to clearly defined selection criteria (see below).
+They evaluate and select the proposals according to clearly defined Selection criteria (see below).

-The User Selection Panel (USP) is composed of four members of the EMBRIC Executive Board, four members of the EMBRIC Advisory Board and two external members.
+The User Selection Panel is composed of four members of the EMBRIC Advisory Board and two external members.

 Advisory Board members